kristenvaccaro/antisocial-computing/final-project.md

 # Final Projects

+### Week 2: Team Formation
+You need to submit the names of your team members and a broad topic area.
+I will respond with some papers to read.

 ### Week 4: Proposal

 Your team's proposal should be 250-500 words (1 page maximum) and should be submitted by the end of Week 4 (Sun 2/5 11:59pm).